Campsites On The South Downs Way – Tried and Tested!

 And if you’re new to wild camping then my ultimate guide is just for you!
 It covers everything from planning where to go to tips for women going solo:

-If you’ve got any questions about my experience of camping on the South Downs Way feel free to ask away, I’d love to help make your adventure as wonderful as mine was!
+If you’ve got any questions about my experience of camping on the South Downs Way feel free to ask away, I’d love to help make your adventure as wonderful as mine.
+(Well, excluding the bit where I was sick as a dog haha!)

 If you’re planning a hike on the South Downs Way head over to the rest of the articles in the series: